General principles for topical formulations

 The skin barrier function of full-term newborn babies is nearly the same as in older children and adults.
 However, the barrier function in premature babies is markedly impaired.

 The surface area of a baby is proportionally much greater than that of an adult.
 Organs such as the liver, kidneys, blood and central nervous system are not fully developed.
 This means topically applied medications can be more likely to result in side effects and toxicity.

-Like oral medicines, some topical medications may be unsafe during pregnancy.
+Like oral medicines, some topical medications may be unsafe during pregnancy and lactation.
 These include:

 Medications are classified according to their risk.
 The FDA classification system is often used.
 Pregnancy categories used in New Zealand follow.